OneSignalDevelopers/onesignal-supabase-sample-integration-supabase/README.md

 ╰─$ supabase projects create onesignal-supabase-edge-function-sample -i
 ```

-Entering this command should result in an interactive prompt to configure a new Supabase project as shown below.
+Entering this command should result in an interactive prompt to configure a new Supabase project, as shown below.

 [![asciicast](https://asciinema.org/a/NxhyWy8OKco1O91H5oHFqzykY.svg)](https://asciinema.org/a/NxhyWy8OKco1O91H5oHFqzykY)